daniel-deptula/tech-sbus-sniffer/README.md

 ## The data
 ### Temperature and humidity values
 One or multiple parameters can be included in one message.
-Three bytes mean the type of the parameter and are followed by two bytes with the value.
+In messages sent from the sensor to the controller three bytes mean the type of the parameter and are followed by two bytes with the value.
 Types of parameters:
 * 04 00 00 - room temperature
 * 04 01 00 - floor temperature?